MengYueqi/GoLearning/README.md

 Use MySQL to store data persistently and provide it to the backend interface for adding, deleting, modifying and querying data.

+#### Gorm

+Gorm is a full-featured ORM library for the Go language, which provides an object-oriented way to operate the database, supports automatic migration, transaction management, and complex queries.
+Use Gorm to operate data in MySQL to improve the efficiency and convenience of operations.

 #### Redis

 Use Redis to cache hot data.
 The backend first searches for data in Redis to reduce the pressure on the MySQL database.